Gold Leaf

 Benefits of Old Vines

 The older the vine, the deeper the root system.
-The deeper the root system, the more nutrients the vine pulls from the soils resulting in a more complex character.
+The deeper the root system, the more nutrients the vine pulls from the soil resulting in a more complex character.

 Old vines have root systems that have grown deep and laterally over a wide area of soil.
 The vine then can handle different climate conditions every year.

 The older the vine, the more balanced it is.
-Meaning, the foliage, the roots, and the structure naturally produce a number of grapes that the plant can mature well.
-This results in limited yields of grapes, but always a consistent and high-level of quality.
+Meaning, the foliage, the roots, and the structure naturally produce several grapes that the plant can mature well.
+This results in limited yields of grapes, but always a consistent and high level of quality.

 The vine and its grapes are most adapted to the climate.
 They learn to self-regulate.